 4. Compare cars and negotiate prices with sellers

 Figure out what type of car you want and compare cars to find the best deal.
-Feel free to haggle on prices if you want a better deal as most sellers will mark used cars up and expect to negotiate.
+Feel free to haggle on prices if you want a better deal as most sellers in Ontario, whether private or at a dealership, will mark used car prices up and expect to negotiate.
 You can also do some research and ask your seller to price match if you find a car in the same condition with similar mileage at a lower price tag.

 5. Test drive and inspect your used car